CamtheKirby/VsDave-Modable/README.md

 - Events (play animations, change characters, etc)
 - Compatibility with other engines
 - [DONE] option pack saver (saving all the options into a json that you can put back into the game)
-- changing camera position for characters
+- [DONE] changing camera position for characters
 - [DONE] base game deleter (deletes stuff from the base game that is not needed so you have space for mods)
 - maybe more things (I can't think of anything else right now)